nathanroberts/nathanroberts.github.io/exercise.md

 [![Visual Design](/assets/img/exercise/visual-03.jpg "Visual Design")](/assets/img/exercise/visual-03.jpg)

 ## Prototype, test and iterate
 Typically I begin prototyping when I'm working with wireframes to get a perspective on the product that happens when you connect the screens in a tangible way.
 As soon as I have a prototype, I can start showing others the ideas, including users.
-With their input, I can learn what works and what doesn't, then refine it through iteration.
+With their input, I can learn what works and what doesn't, then refine the product through iteration.

 In this case, I dropped high fidelity screens into Invision  so I could get a feel for the final product. <a href="https://invis.io/98612043725J3S">Check out the Invision prototype</a>.